tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

    - **Consideration**: Target properties with outdated interiors in desirable locations within the neighborhood

 # Silverado

+## 1. Nearby Amenities & Attractions

+Silverado, located in Calgary's southwest quadrant, offers residents a blend of recreational, educational, and commercial amenities:

+- **Recreational Facilities**:
+  - **Spruce Meadows**: An internationally recognized equestrian facility adjacent to Silverado, hosting world-class show jumping events and other activities.
+  - **Fish Creek Provincial Park**: One of Canada's largest urban parks is nearby, offering extensive trails, picnic areas, and natural landscapes for outdoor enthusiasts.

+- **Shopping & Dining**:
+  - **Shawnessy Shopping Centre**: A short drive away, this center provides a variety of retail stores, restaurants, and essential services.
+  - **Local Amenities**: Within Silverado, there are convenience stores, cafes, and other services catering to daily needs.

+- **Educational Institutions**:
+  - **Ron Southern School**: A public elementary school serving students from kindergarten to grade six.
+  - **Nearby Schools**: Additional schools in adjacent communities offer educational options for various age groups.

+- **Transportation**:
+  - **Major Roadways**: Proximity to Macleod Trail and Stoney Trail facilitates convenient access to other parts of the city.
+  - **Public Transit**: Accessible bus routes connect residents to various city areas, and the Somerset-Bridlewood LRT station is a short drive away.

+## 2. Housing Construction Period

+Development in Silverado began in 2005, with the neighborhood now nearing completion.
+The area features homes primarily built during this period, reflecting modern architectural styles. ([creb.com](https://www.creb.com/News/CREBNow/2021/March/community_profile_silverado/?utm_source=chatgpt.com))

+## 3. Common Building Types

+The neighborhood offers a range of housing options:

+- **Single-Family Detached Homes**: Predominantly two-story and bungalow-style homes with contemporary designs.
+- **Townhouses**: Various multi-family units cater to different housing preferences.
+- **Apartment-Style Condominiums**: Providing options for individuals seeking lower-maintenance living.

+This variety accommodates a wide range of residents, from young professionals to families and retirees.

+## 4. Zoning Regulations

+Silverado's zoning is primarily residential, with designations such as:

+- **Residential – One Dwelling (R-1)**: Allows for single-family detached homes.
+- **Residential – One/Two Dwelling (R-2)**: Permits single-family and duplex homes, promoting moderate density.
+- **Multi-Residential – Low Profile (M-1)**: Allows for multi-family developments, including townhouses and low-rise apartments.

+These zoning regulations facilitate a variety of housing options, enabling the development of multiple units per lot in designated areas.

+## 5. Population & Growth

+As of the 2019 census, Silverado had a population of approximately 7,400 residents.
+Given ongoing development and the neighborhood's appeal, it is likely that the population has experienced growth since then. ([creb.com](https://www.creb.com/News/CREBNow/2021/March/community_profile_silverado/?utm_source=chatgpt.com))

+## 6. Average Income in the Area

+Specific data on the average income in Silverado is not readily available.
+However, considering the housing types and amenities, it is reasonable to infer that the area attracts middle to upper-middle-income households.

+## 7. Crime Rate

+Silverado is considered a safe community with crime rates comparable to other Calgary neighborhoods.
+Active community engagement and neighborhood watch programs contribute to overall security.

+## 8. Rental Supply & Demand

+The rental market in Silverado is stable, influenced by:

+- **Proximity to Recreational Facilities**: Attracts individuals and families seeking access to outdoor activities.
+- **Modern Housing Stock**: The availability of newer homes appeals to renters looking for contemporary living spaces.

+The supply includes a mix of single-family homes, townhouses, and apartments, catering to various tenant preferences.

+## 9. Average Rents

+- **One-Bedroom Apartment**: Approximately $1,300 per month.
+- **Two-Bedroom Apartment**: Approximately $1,600 per month.
+- **Single-Family Home**: Ranges from $2,200 to $2,800 per month, depending on size and condition.

+These figures are estimates and can vary based on specific property features and market conditions.

+## 10. Neighborhood Classification (A, B, C, D)

+Silverado is considered a **B+ neighborhood**, characterized by:

+- **Modern Amenities**: Access to shopping centers, recreational facilities, and quality schools.
+- **Diverse Housing Stock**: A mix of housing types and price points.
+- **Moderate Crime Rates**: Comparable to city averages.

+This classification indicates a stable investment environment with potential for growth.

+## 11. Long-Term Potential Appreciation vs. Current Returns and Cash Flow

+- **Appreciation Potential**: Moderate to High.
+The neighborhood's ongoing development and modern housing stock contribute to potential property value increases.
+- **Current Returns and Cash Flow**: Moderate.
+Rental demand is stable, and property prices allow for reasonable net rental yields.

+Investors should balance expectations of appreciation with realistic cash flow projections.

+## 12. Average House Prices

+As of January 2025, the average house price in Silverado is approximately $635,181.
+Over the past year, the neighborhood has seen a 33.8% increase in average sold price, indicating a strong appreciation trend. ([zolo.ca](https://www.zolo.ca/calgary-real-estate/silverado/trends?utm_source=chatgpt.com))

 # MacEwan Glen
 # Valley Ridge
 # Kincora